The Suicide Squad (film): Spin-offs

 Gunn began working on a spin-off series featuring Peacemaker while completing work on The Suicide Squad.
 In January 2021, Gunn said he had ideas for more television spin-offs beyond Peacemaker.
 DC Films president Walter Hamada said a month later that they had plans for more projects with Gunn, and Safran said there was potential for more spin-offs based on Suicide Squad members such as Ratcatcher and Bloodsport if a filmmaker had a unique vision for them.
 Gunn said in February that he did not necessarily intend to write and direct every The Suicide Squad spin-off himself, like he did for Peacemaker.
-On November 10, 2022, Stallone confirmed that he would be returning to the franchise as King Shark, though he did not specify what project he would appear in.
+In November 2022, Stallone said he would reprise his role as King Shark in the future.

-Peacemaker
+Peacemaker season 1

 While completing work on The Suicide Squad during the COVID-19 pandemic, Gunn began writing a spin-off television series centered on Peacemaker.
 In September 2020, HBO Max ordered Peacemaker straight-to-series, with Gunn writing all eight episodes and directing five of them.
 Cena stars as Peacemaker, with Agee, Holland, and Davis also reprising their respective film roles.
 Gunn and Safran executive produce the series, which premiered in January 2022.
-HBO Max renewed the series for a second season a month later, with Gunn set to write and direct all episodes.

-Untitled spin-off series

-Gunn revealed in January 2022 that he was developing a new television project for DC, and it was confirmed to be based on a character from The Suicide Squad at the end of the month.
-HBO Max had not greenlit the series, for which writing had yet to begin, but the streaming service was said to be "high" on the idea based on Gunn's enthusiasm for it.
-The next month, Gunn said that they had been "working heavily" on the series and it had "advanced a lot", and said more details should be revealed soon.
-The series was reported to feature Amanda Waller in May 2022, but Gunn stated a month later that the series was separate from a potential Amanda Waller project though there would be "some blending" of characters from Peacemaker in the series.